MohamedElsadany56/Traffic_Predictor/README.md

 - **models/**: Stores trained models, checkpoints, and serialized versions for deployment.
 - **reports/**: Includes visualizations, performance metrics, and analytical summaries.
 - **docs/**: Documentation, project reports, and references.
-- **scripts/**: Automation scripts for tasks such as data scraping and periodic updates.
 - **requirements.txt**: List of dependencies required to run the project.